Tjkent88/docker-image-builder/README.md

 # docker-image-builder

-This builds docker images based on repos and publishes them to docker hub
+This builds docker images based on repos and publishes them to docker hub.
+I use it in my homelab for weekly builds on docker containers instead of using runners or actions.

 # Usage